-A total of 10 journalists and producers working for 10 different media houses will be invited to a in-field bootcamp on 1-2 February 2018 that offers a training on climate change storytelling and a crash course on 360° video filming and post-production.
-To offer a unique first-hand experience, the bootcamp will be organised in the north of Finland, in Lapland, where Sami people live.
-We are partnering with the Sami Parliament in Finland to put a spotlight on the indigenous community, and the participants are free to produce a story from this trip, if they wish to do so.
+A total of 10 journalists and producers working for 10 different media houses were invited to a in-field bootcamp on 1-2 February 2018 that offers a training on climate change storytelling and a crash course on 360° video filming and post-production.
+To offer a unique first-hand experience, the bootcamp was organised in the north of Finland, in Lapland, where Sami people live.
+We've partnered with the Sami Parliament in Finland to put a spotlight on the indigenous community, and the participants were free to produce a story from this trip, if they wish to do so.

-After the bootcamp, the programme offers the opportunity for the group to connect with and hear from game-changing journalists, scientists and 360-degree video experts to get inspired the participants.
-We will also help the participants develop, produce and publish a story within a 3-month period.
+After the bootcamp, the programme offered the opportunity for the group to connect with and hear from game-changing journalists, scientists and 360-degree video experts to get inspired the participants.
+We also helped the participants develop, produce and publish a story within a 3-month period.

-The final projects will be showcased at the GEN Summit in Lisbon on 30 May – 1 June 2018, both on the conference main stage and in the GEN Dome, an immersive storytelling-focused exhibition.
-The GEN Summit will be attended by 750+ editors and feature speakers incl.
+The final projects were showcased at the GEN Summit in Lisbon on 30 May – 1 June 2018, both on the conference main stage and in the GEN Dome, an immersive storytelling-focused exhibition.
+The GEN Summit was attended by 750+ editors and feature speakers incl.
 Jimmy Wales (Wikipedia), Margaret Sullivan (The Washington Post) and many more.

 Director of AR, VR & 360 Video at the Global Editors Network, photographer and filmmaker, Jean-Yves Chainon has also served as a VR/360 Producer at The New York Times and his work has been featured in publications such as The Washington Post and AJ+.
 He is also the CEO of JYC, an augmented and virtual reality production studio.
 He graduated from Brown University and has previously served on a one-year contract working on Google Ads and as a social media and digital news specialist for the US State Department.